 - Develop and maintain strong collaborative relationships with DESC staff, and other service and resource organizations to ensure full continuity of care for clients.

 - Other duties & responsibilities:

 - Participate in psychiatric consultation, supervision, program meetings and in-service trainings; participate in clinical reviews and case conferences for clients on caseload.

 - Comply with the agency’s clinical accountability policies and procedures; maintain timely and complete clinical records; participate in quality assurance reviews when assigned.

 - Comply with applicable program research and evaluation procedures.

 - Other duties as assigned.

-- Ability to communicate with and supervise staff from diverse backgrounds.
+- Ability to communicate and work effectively with staff from various backgrounds.

-- Ability to work effectively with clients displaying a wide range of unpleasant and/or bizarre behaviors.
+- Ability to work effectively with clients displaying a wide range of behaviors.

 - Subscribe to the philosophy of cooperation and continuity across programs and of consideration and respect for clients.